 ADVANTAGE #6: IT ASSISTS WITH COLLEGE PREPARATION

-Though this resource purports to be an elementary through high school educational reference text, the checklists were all designed to cover college 101-level material (and, in a few cases, levels higher than this).
+Though this resource purports to be an elementary through high school educational reference text, the checklists were designed to cover 101-level college material (and, in a few cases, levels higher than this).
 This is because I believe that college 101 classes are generally meant to catch up incoming college students on the subjects they should have learned in high school, but didn’t.

 ADVANTAGE #7: IT ORGANIZES ALL YOUR CHECKLISTS IN ONE PLACE